xPatryczek/xPatryczek/README.md

 - 👋 Hi, I’m @xPatryczek
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning Py
+- 🌱 Py, Cobol programmer

 <!---